mclemente/fvtt-dice-tray/README.md

 This project is licensed under the MIT license.

-This project is a fork of [Dice Tray, by Asacolips](https://gitlab.com/asacolips-projects/foundry-mods/foundry-vtt-dice-calculator), licensed under the MIT.
+This project is a fork of [Dice Tray, by Asacolips](https://gitlab.com/asacolips-projects/foundry-mods/foundry-vtt-dice-calculator), licensed under the MIT license.